-A Corgi cross Husky, is quite literally (in the physical sense) a tiny Husky.
-Horgi’s often have a mixed grey and white coat with black accents, but variations of beautiful cream, black, red, orange and brown colours are possible too.
+A Welsh Corgi cross Siberian Husky is quite literally (in the physical sense) a smaller Husky.
+Horgis often have a mixed grey and white coat with black accents, but variations of beautiful cream, black, red, orange and brown colours are possible too.

-They normally have a cute, curly tail characteristic of their Husky parent.
-However, they get their tiny height and adorable, short legs from the Corgi side.
+They normally have the cute, curly tail characteristic of their Husky parent.
+However, they get their small height and adorable, short legs from the Corgi side.
 Facially, a Corgi cross Husky is similar to a puppy Husky - round faces, almond eyes and erect ears.

 You’ll know how strong and enduring Husky dogs, who were bred as working dogs, are.
 They’ve got a double-coat which can withstand seriously cold temperatures.
-Considering the Corgi breed have a thick and weather-proof coat too, the Horgi is pretty much guaranteed to have a thick, durable coat.
+Considering the Corgi breed has a thick and water resistant coat too, the Horgi is pretty much guaranteed to have a thick, durable coat.

 The Corgi x Husky mix is a fantastic companion dog who will love being right by your side.
 You’ll need to be able to spend lots of time with a Horgi puppy, as they don’t cope well spending too much time alone.
 But if you’ve got the time to dedicate to this breed, you’ll be rewarded with a loyal, affable and undeniably cute pet.

 A Siborgi puppy or dog will need an owner who enjoys getting outside and will take it for lots of long walks.
-They’re little bundles of energy - and if there’s nowhere for that energy to go, you’ll end up with a bored and frustrated pooch.
+Both purebred parents are bundles of energy - and if there’s nowhere for that energy to go, you’ll end up with a bored and frustrated pooch.

-One long daily walk or two shorter walks, as well as regular playtime in the garden, is a good amount of exercise for the Corgi cross Husky.
+A 1-2 hour daily walk or two shorter walks, as well as regular activity throughout the day, is a good amount of exercise for the Corgi cross Husky.
 If you love outdoor activities, play a sport which a dog could get involved in, or have a huge yard for constant ‘fetch’ games, the Horgi might be for you.